 ･Assessment Classification 1: good condition (maintain current state)

-Mazda has established the General Safety and Health Committee, whose members include management executives (executives responsible for safety and health, and each division's general managers) and labor representatives (Mazda Workers' Union leaders).
+Mazda has established the General Safety and Health Committee, whose members include management executives (executives responsible for safety, and each division's general managers) and labor representatives (Mazda Workers' Union leaders).
 Committee members meet to discuss and decide each year's action plan and priority measures concerning safety and health.

 Occupational safety and health activities extend to all domestic companies in the Mazda Group.
 The person in charge at Mazda Motor Corporation participates as an observer to the Safety and Health Committee meetings of domestic Mazda Group companies to share information, observe and provide guidance to the workplace, support education activities, etc.